heelrayner/stream-manager/README.md

 - The custom mini-React implementation (`client/src/lib/tiny-react.ts`) powers hooks (`useState`, `useEffect`) and JSX rendering without external dependencies.
 - The backend uses the experimental `node:sqlite` driver.
 Node 22 prints an experimental warning the first time the database is opened.
+- If TypeScript complains about missing Node/Electron globals in offline environments, the stub declarations in `server/types/node/index.d.ts` and `electron/types` keep builds green without pulling from DefinitelyTyped.